 Previously, Ted served as chief merchant and executive vice president of merchandising for more than six years, where he was responsible for store and online merchandising departments, merchandising strategy, marketing and vendor management and in-store environment.

 Ted joined The Home Depot in 2000 as director of business valuation.
-Over the past 22 years, he has held several strategic positions across the company including senior director of business valuation, vice president, senior vice president of strategic business development and senior vice president of retail finance.
+Over the past two decades, he has held several strategic positions across the company including senior director of business valuation, vice president, senior vice president of strategic business development and senior vice president of retail finance.
 His experience across the business enables him to blend the art and science of retail.

 Before joining the company, Ted worked in business development, strategic planning and finance at Kimberly-Clark Corp. and Scott Paper Co.
 Prior to that, he held various corporate finance, lending and credit positions at PNC Bank.
 He has extensive international experience, having lived and worked in England and Australia.